-Major European football (including the Premier League and La Liga) are run with some of the lowest commissions around.
-This means on average there is a 97.5% payback when betting on W/D/W lines (i.e. 2.5% commission) when you place your wagers here.
-This is higher than many payouts on top casino games.
+Major European football (including the Premier League and La Liga) are run with some of the lowest vigs around.
+This means on average there is a 97.5% payback when betting on W/D/W lines (i.e. 2.5% bookmaker margin) when you place your wagers here, which shows there is value to be found and that Unibet aren't greedy.
 American football, cricket, and darts can also provide particularly impressive returns, but there isn’t really any area that could be considered low.

 Unibet are not always listed on UK odds comparison sites so it is worth checking prices with them directly, it is also recommended you take a look at the regular price boosts and profit boosts as these can really add value to your bets.
 If you’re a fan of an accumulator you may also want to check out the enhanced odds multiples available.

-The special offers page is absolutely stacked with interesting promotions and bonuses, like refund offers, extra places, sports jackpots, refer and friend, and they don’t just stick to one or two sports.
+The special offers page is absolutely stacked with interesting promotions and bonuses; in the past we've seen things like refund offers, extra places, sports jackpots, refer and friend, and they don’t just stick to one or two sports.
 Best odds are guaranteed on UK and Irish races.